The Adventure of the Cardboard Box: Film and television

-Radio
+Radio and audio dramas

 The story was adapted by Edith Meiser as an episode of the radio series The Adventures of Sherlock Holmes.
 The episode, which aired on 5 November 1931, featured Richard Gordon as Sherlock Holmes and Leigh Lovell as Dr. Watson.
 Another production of the story aired in September 1936, with Gordon as Holmes and Harry West as Watson.

 Meiser also adapted the story for The New Adventures of Sherlock Holmes for episodes that aired in January 1940 and August 1943 with Basil Rathbone playing Holmes and Nigel Bruce playing Watson.

 The story was adapted for the BBC Light Programme in 1960 by Michael Hardwick, as part of the 1952–1969 radio series starring Carleton Hobbs as Holmes and Norman Shelley as Watson.

 "The Cardboard Box" was dramatised by Roger Danes for BBC Radio 4 in 1994 as an episode of the 1989–1998 radio series starring Clive Merrison as Holmes and Michael Williams as Watson (in the series for His Last Bow).
 It featured Kevin Whately as Browner and Teresa Gallagher as Mary Browner; it also introduced Stephen Thorne as Inspector Lestrade, who had previously been played by Donald Gee.

 In 2010, the story was adapted as an episode of the radio series The Classic Adventures of Sherlock Holmes, with John Patrick Lowrie as Holmes and Lawrence Albert as Watson.

-In 2020, the story was adapted in Bengali language by Indian radio channel radio mirchi.
-The adaptation was very well received by the Bengali audience.
+In 2024, the podcast Sherlock & Co. adapted the story in a two-episode adventure called "The Cardboard Box", starring Harry Attwell as Sherlock Holmes, Paul Waggott as Dr. John Watson and Marta da Silva as Mariana "Mrs. Hudson" Ametxazurra.